 Command units are on 60cm round based and I also added wound markers to each infantry formation with a fallen soldier matching the unit.
 Finally, a few single-based models serve as markers and skirmishers if needed.

 The army is loosely based around formations in service in Britannia and Gaul during the time of Julius Caesar to Marcus Aurelius.
 Mostly, to be honest, I just aimed for a decent mix of legions and auxillia troops for variety.
 The paint scheme is pretty straightforward with much of the “pop” coming from the shield decals.

-In addition to the formation commanders below, the army can be lead by a Legate on a large 10cm diameter round base to make him stand out.
+In addition to the formation commanders below, the army can be led by a Legate on a large 10cm diameter round base to make him stand out.

-Historical come in the form of Julius Caesar with Mark Anthony, as well as Marcus Aurelius.
+Historical leadership comes in the form of Julius Caesar with Mark Anthony, as well as Marcus Aurelius.